Goals and Performance Highlights

 Supporting and collaborating with suppliers across the value chain to procure environmentally friendly products and services through green procurement, thereby reducing indirect greenhouse gas emissions (Scope 3).

-The Company has designated responsible parties to manage both the impacts of climate change and environmental factors on the Company’s operations (Outside-in)such as risks related to energy, infrastructure, service continuity, and carbon-related regulatory costsand the impacts of the Company’s operations on climate change and the environment (Inside-out).
-This includes systematic management of greenhouse gas emissions across Scope 1, Scope 2, and Scope 3 throughout the value chain.
+The Company has designated responsible parties to manage both the impacts of climate change and environmental factors on the Company’s operations (Outside-in) such as risks related to energy, infrastructure, service continuity, and carbon-related regulatory costs and the impacts of the Company’s operations on climate change and the environment (Inside-out).
+This includes systematic management of greenhouse gas emissions across scope 1, scope 2, and scope 3 throughout the value chain.

 The Company believes that public health begins with a sustainable ecosystem and environment.
 Therefore, the concept of “Low Carbon Healthcare” has been integrated into the organization’s DNA.
 Climate change management is not viewed merely as an ESG responsibility, but rather as a strategic mission directly linked to societal sustainability, health security, and the quality of life of both present and future generations.